andy770921/JS_project/algorithm.md

             s[i][j] = -Infinity;
         }
     }
-    for(let i = 0; i < a.length; i++){
+    // For each possible interval, save summation in the squre matrix for(let i = 0; i < a.length; i++){
         for(let j = i; j < a.length; j++){
             let sum = 0;